SeisComP/common/apps/gui/descriptions/global_gui.rst

-All SeisComP graphical user interfaces are based on a common libraries.
+All |scname| graphical user interfaces are based on a common libraries.
 This chapter describes what configuration and styling options are available for all GUI applications.
 The GUI specific configuration options are additional to the standard application options.
 Setup the e.g. messaging connection and database is equal to the CLI (command line interface) applications.

+.. _sec-gui_styles:

 Styling
 =======